oyi-lang/oyi-spec/projects/phoron/phoron_rs/README.md

-# phoron
+# phoron_rs

-"Phoron" (meaning "bridge" in the Lotha language) is a modern JVM Bytecode assembler.
+"Phoron" (meaning "bridge" in the Lotha language) is a modern JVM Bytecode assembler written in Rust.

 ## Build